riebschlager/linkedin-recruiter-email/README.md

 Ok.
 I'm not sure why we're doing two nested `while` loops based on the same condition, but I'm an open-minded guy.
 I'll roll with it.
 But I can't abide the snake case, lack of strict comparison and the educated quotes.
 (Which were no doubt an artifact of composing this code in Microsoft Outlook).

+The lack of indentation made my eyes bleed.
+I mean, *actually* bleed.
+It was weird.

 ```
 If (you_desire == “YES”) {
 ```